Savory/Danet/doc/first-steps/controllers.md

 export class CatsController {
   @Post()
   create(): string {
-    return 'This action adds a new cat'
+    return 'This action adds a new cat';
   }

   @Get()
   findAll(): string {
-    return 'This action returns all cats'
+    return 'This action returns all cats';
   }
 }
 ```